kytta/www/content/blog/repeating-passwords.md

 ---
 title: Why it’s important to not have repeating passwords
-description: Please, just use Bitwarden or something.
+description: I know, I'm guilty — I have been using the same password on various different websites.
+And this has taught me a lesson.
+Please, just use Bitwarden or something.
 date: 2018-12-18T21:10:28Z
 ---